RaduBratan/Uni-AOOP-project/README.md

 This is a project I created for my Advanced Object-Oriented Programming class at UniBuc FMI.

 ### Requirements

-#### Have at least 10 actions (I created 14):
+#### Have at least 10 actions:
-- Enter admin account (requires password)
+- create developer account
-  * add game
-  * add user
-  * add developer
-  * view all games
-  * view all users
-  * view all developers
-  * add review for game
-- Create user account
+- create user account
-- Create developer account
+- show developer account
-- Enter user account (requires password)
+- show user account
+- add game to dev
-  * add review for game
+- add review to game
-  * see reviews I submitted to games
-- Enter developer account (requires password)
-  * see reviews for my games
+- show all games of dev
+- show all reviews of game
+- remove offensive game of dev
+- remove offensive review of game

 #### Use at least 8 classes (I created 14):
 1. GameData
 2. GameFactory
-3. GameEntity
+3. GameObject
 4. ReviewData
 5. ReviewFactory
-6. ReviewEntity
+6. ReviewObject
 7. UserData
 8. UserFactory
-9. UserEntity
+9. UserObject
 10. DeveloperData
 11. DeveloperFactory
-12. DeveloperEntity
+12. DeveloperObject
-13. Admin
+13. MainService
 14. Main

 ### Documentation